alberto-it/API-Pokemon/README.md

 * Bootstrap: Used for responsive design and pre-built components.
 * PokéAPI: An external API used to retrieve Pokémon data.
 # Files:
-* index.html: The main HTML file that displays the search bar, results area, and custom messages.
+* index.html: The main HTML file, which displays the search bar, results area, and custom messages.
-* script.js: Contains the JavaScript code for handling user interactions, fetching Pokémon data, and displaying information.
+* script.js: Contains JavaScript code for handling user interactions, fetching Pokémon data, and displaying information.
-* style.css: Defines the styles for various elements like the header, cards, and messages.
+* style.css: Defines the styles for elements like the header, cards, and messages.
 ## Functionality:
 * Users can search for Pokémon by entering their ID number (1-1025) or name in the search bar.
 * Clicking the "View" button triggers the search process.